truenas/documentation/content/TruenasApps/AppSecurity/CloudflareTunnel.md

 {{< hint type=note >}}
 [This video](https://www.youtube.com/watch?v=eojWaJQvqiw) from Lawrence Systems provides a detailed overview of setting up Cloudflare tunnels for applications.
-It assumes that the applications run as a docker container, but the same approach can be used to secure apps running on TrueNAS SCALE in Kubernetes.
+It assumes that the applications run as a docker container, but the same approach can be used to secure apps running on TrueNAS in Kubernetes.
 {{< /hint >}}

 In the Cloudflare One dashboard: